KayotPoziloy/Introduction-to-Game-Dev-Lab-3/README.md

 # ChessModel

-Developed with Unreal Engine 4
+Developed with Unreal Engine 4 and Blender
+3d chess piece